SurusD/RStringParser/README.md

 # RStringParser
-Class to quickly get strings from res/strings.xml in Android Studio
+Class to quickly get strings from res/values/strings.xml in Android Studio
+# NOTE
+**THIS CLASS WHEN YOU CREATE THE EXAMPLE IT IMMEDIATELY PARTS THE VALUES THAT ARE IN THE FILE res/values/strings.xml AND INSERT THEM IN THE HASH MAP AND THEREFORE WHEN YOU WANT TO GET A LINE THEN YOU DO NOT PROCESS METHOD getString(int arg) AND JUST TAKE A READY VALUE FROM HASHMAP values**
 # INSTRUCTIONS
 **1) OPEN FILE RStringParser.java AND EDIT:**
 ```java